Summer Term 2020: Virtual Transition

 During Key Stage 2 we work alongside our primary schools so that the transition of students from Year 6 to Year 7 is a positive and effective experience for students.
 Our Headteacher and senior staff meet on a half-termly basis with feeder primary Headteachers to jointly plan and develop a range of transition activities, we have introduced a Year 5 Taster Day for our feeder primary schools so that students can begin to get to know St. Joseph’s and develop a connection to our school in advance of joining us in Year 7.

 Opening Evenings and Visiting Days

 St. Joseph’s holds an official Open Evening specifically for Year 6 parents, guardians and students.
-At this evening, you will be welcomed and introduced to the school from our Executive Headteacher Mr. Tapping, as well as our Head of School, Mr Mitchell, and our Deputy Headteacher for Pastoral Care, Mrs Hammill.
+At this evening, you will be welcomed and introduced to the school by our Headteacher Mr Mitchell, and our Deputy Headteacher for Pastoral Care, Mrs Hammill.

 Mrs Hammill will explain our pastoral system and Mr. Mitchell our academic achievements.
 After this you will be taken on a tour of the school where departments will showcase lessons and explain aspects of subject course.
 Current students from Years 7-13 will also be present, conducting experiments in science, demonstrating sporting skills in P.E. and singing and performing in music!
 It is certainly an evening to remember!

 In addition, parents are welcome to arrange an appointment to come into school on one of our visiting days.
 These are normal school days, where you will be given a tour of the classrooms, provided the opportunity to speak with students and observe lessons across the curriculum on a regular school day.